pawel-czyz/channel-capacity-estimator/Readme.rst

-The code was developed by `Frederic Grabowski`_ and `Paweł Czyż`_, with some guidance from `Marek Kochańczyk`_ and under supervision of `Tomasz Lipniacki`_ from the `Laboratory of Modeling in Biology and Medicine`_ at the `Institute of Fundamental Technological Reasearch, Polish Academy of Sciences`_.
+The code was developed by `Frederic Grabowski`_ and `Paweł Czyż`_, with some guidance from `Marek Kochańczyk`_ and under supervision of `Tomasz Lipniacki`_ from the `Laboratory of Modeling in Biology and Medicine`_, `Institute of Fundamental Technological Reasearch, Polish Academy of Sciences`_ in Warsaw.

 License